|

 What now?

 Now You can get to the fun stuff.
-You get to choose a theme, and make your blog pretty.
+You get to choose a theme and make your blog pretty.

 I highly, highly recommend going with a premium framework like Genesis.
 In fact, I can’t recommend Genesis highly enough!

 After you get the Genesis framework, you’ll want to get a pretty child theme.
 You may find one on Studio Press, the maker’s of Genesis that you like, and just buy the two together.
-I personally bought mine from Pretty Darn Cute Designs, and love it! (though I do plan to get a custom theme made sometimes in the near future), and there are any number of other options.
+I personally bought mine from Pretty Darn Cute Designs, and love it! (though I do plan to get a custom theme made sometime in the near future), and there are a number of other options.
 Restored 316 and Etsy are both good places to look.

 Once you have your themes installed, you’ll probably want to also install some plugins.
 For instance, a recipe card plugin if you’re a recipe site (CookBook is what I’m currently using.
 Don’t use Easy Recipes, regardless of it’s popularity, it’s become outdated and isn’t working correctly with the latest versions of WordPress), plugins to display your social media icons and so forth.